 We are living in extraordinary times.
-Even if you don’t spend a dime on your aviation branding or marketing when so many people are on lock-down, customers are going to have an opinion about your company and how you’re handling it.
+Even if you don’t spend a dime on your aviation branding or marketing in 2020, customers are going to have an opinion about your company and how you’re handling it.

-Maybe they’ll think you’ve disappeared during the lockdown.
+Maybe they’ll think you’ve disappeared during the pandemic.
 Or maybe they’ll think your customer service is poor.

 The truth is branding during the COVID-19 crisis isn’t just your best defense against inaccurate perceptions of your company; it’s also the most effective way to proactively shape customer opinion.
 It gets you ahead of preconceived notions and molds the impression clients have of your organization from the ground up.